ZonyLaw/my-food-order/README.md

 # My Food Order

 This is a restaurant website developed in REACT and rolled out in Netlify.
 The core features allows people to book order from different restaurants which is recorded in the cart and amendments can be made in the checkout page.
-Please have a explore of the launched website at https://thriving-figolla-76eaaf.netlify.app/
+Please have a explore of the live website at https://thriving-figolla-76eaaf.netlify.app/

 The app explores techniques using the following:
 - context hooks,
 - routes,
 - navigation, and
 - component structures with clear naming of components and scss.
+- uses a mock up of the back-end using JSON files to store the list of restaurants and menu items.

 Here is the home page or landing page: